-During the Procedure
+During the Breast Lift Procedure

 Your surgery will be scheduled at a local outpatient surgery center, where a certified anesthesiologist will administer general anesthesia on the day of your procedure.
-After the anesthesia has taken effect, Dr. Fusi or Dr. Craig will:
+After the anesthesia has taken effect, Dr. Fusi and Dr. Craig will:

 - Breast tissue will be lifted and repositioned.

 - The breast will be reshaped to a more youthful appearance.

 - Extra skin and/or breast tissue will be excised.

 - All incisions are closed with techniques that minimize the appearance of scars.

 Each woman’s breasts respond to aging and gravity differently.
 Our doctors will tailor your breast lift surgery, according to your aesthetic goals.

 After your breast lift, you will be moved to the recovery room where Dr. Craig will check on your progress after surgery.
 Once you have recovered from anesthesia, you will be able to return home with the assistance of a friend or loved one.

 Most patients will need one to two weeks to recover from their surgery.
 During this period, Houston patients commonly experience symptoms such as swelling and bruising.